Benefits of PMOs adopting an Agile approach

 by Francesco Pecoraro

 What are the benefits of PMOs adopting an Agile approach?
 The PMO can be considered the new fuel for organizational change.
 An effective PMO delivers business results.
-Everything starts with hiring and empowering key people that build successful teams.
-It is important to create the right culture and to adopt the concept of servant leadership.
+Everything starts with hiring and empowering key people who build successful teams.
+Creating the right culture and adopting the servant leadership concept is essential.

-The Agile approach provides companies with a common thread for how to view and plan for the future, one which links the portfolio level to the project level.
+The Agile approach provides companies with a common thread for assessing and planning for the future, one that links the portfolio level to the project level.

 PMO definition

 The term PMO means Project Management Office or Program Management Office.
-On the one hand, a standard PMO can act in three major fields: Project Management, Program Management, or Project Portfolio Management.
+A standard PMO can act in three major fields: Project Management, Program Management, or Project Portfolio Management.
 On the other hand, companies may have different offices called the Project Management Office (PMO), Program Management Office (PgMO), and Project Portfolio Management Office (PPMO).

 A PMO manages projects, while a PgMO manages mainly programs instead of projects.
-A PMO and PgMO work on different scales but are similar, a PPMO is unequivocally different because it focuses on project portfolios to achieve business goals.
+Although both work on different scales and are similar, a PPMO is unequivocally different because it focuses on project portfolios to achieve business goals.

 Portfolio Management and Agile